ProjetMondrian/MondrianAlgorithm/README.md

 Furthermore the strait lines pattern on the painting generated does not match the style of Mondrian.
 A new algorithm to create those strait lines has to be implemented, as well as a new method to remove the noise in the painting.

+No facial recognition is used inside the program, it might be a good idea to add it.

 - Guillaume Comte